Yombo Privacy Statement

 If you would like to cancel your account or delete your User Personal Information, you may do so in your user profile.
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements, but barring legal requirements, we will delete your full profile (within reason) within 90 days.
 You may contact Yombo Support to request the erasure of the data we process on the basis of consent within 30 days.

-After an account has been deleted, certain data, such as contributions to others' repositories and comments in others' issues, will remain.
+After an account has been deleted, certain data, such as contributions to public items, others' repositories and comments in others' issues, will remain.
 However, we will delete or deidentify your personal information, including your email address.

 We provide a web page on cookies and tracking that describes the cookies we set, the needs we have for those cookies, and the types of cookies they are (temporary or permanent).
 It also lists our third party analytics and service providers and details exactly which parts of our website we permit them to track.